GeoStat-Framework/GSTools/docs/source/tutorial_01_cov.rst

    :align: center

 As you can see, we have to provide boundaries for the parameters.
-Standardly the following bounds are set:
+As a default, the following bounds are set:

 - additional parameters: ``[0.0, 1000.0]``
 - variance: ``[0.0, 100.0]``